2015 Missouri Valley Conference women's basketball tournament

 The 2015 Missouri Valley Conference women's basketball tournament, nicknamed "Arch Madness", is part of the 2014–15 NCAA Division I women's basketball season and will be played in St. Charles, Missouri March 12–15, 2015, at the Family Arena.
-This year marks the eighth consecutive and final year the tournament will be held at Family Arena.
-The tournament will move to iWireless Center for the 2016 season.
-This year marks the first year every game will be televised live on ESPN3.
+This year marked the eighth consecutive and final year the tournament was held at Family Arena.
+The tournament would move to iWireless Center for the 2016 season.
+This year marked the first year every game would be televised live on ESPN3.
 The championship took place Sunday, March 15 at 2:07 PM (central).
 The tournament's winner received the Missouri Valley Conference's automatic bid to the 2015 NCAA tournament.